 No, the problem wasn't her mind.
 It was that she had done something terrible to him.
 Something that had only been done once before, and he had never forgiven it.
 He never could forgive it.

 She had saved his life.

-Voldermort's snake had done her job well.
-When Snape had given Harry that memory, when he had asked the boy to look into his eyes, he knew he was dying.
-He wanted one last glimpse of the only remaining earthly image of the woman he had once loved.
+Voldemort's snake had done her job well.
+When Snape had given Harry that memory, when he had asked the boy to look into his eyes, he had known he was dying.
+He wanted one last glimpse at the only remaining earthly image of the woman he had once loved.
 An image to take with him as he faded away.
 He had slipped off, no longer fighting the oblivion.

 And then, he had opened his eyes again.
 And it wasn't Lily's green eyes he saw, but wide brown eyes staring at him with intense concentration.
 Her bottom lip had been caught between her teeth as she furrowed her brow and murmured words he couldn't quite make out.
 Instead of slipping further away, he felt himself being drawn back.
 He could feel her sheer force of will making him return.
 Her magic and her spirit so wrapped in the task she had her mind bent to that it was impossible to resist.
 And with a gasping, gulping breath, he came back from the brink.

 Now he was forever in her debt, a debt he could never pay.
 One that would loom over his head until his death.
 He did not hate Miss Granger the way he had hated James, but the burden wore heavily on him all the same.

 The next day would be their first working side by side.
 Snape was not looking forward to it.
 He did not think she would bring up the fact that he owed his life to her, but he would feel it.
 And already it chafed.